campaign-in-a-box/civievent-widget/readme.txt

 CiviCRM provides full pages of info on single events, plus a poorly-documented page listing all public upcoming events, but there's no simple widget for listing the events in the WordPress sidebar or as a shortcode that doesn't overwhelm your page content.

-= Who's behind this? =

-This plugin was developed by AGH Strategies, a CiviCRM consulting firm in Washington, DC.
-The plugin is driven by our clients' needs, and others have commissioned features that are important for their organizations.

-Read more about us at https://aghstrategies.com/

 = Why are my widget's links not working right? =

 Go into CiviCRM and visit the Manage Events page in the Events menu.
 Check out the event links there--most likely they are identical to what the widget provides.
 If the widget's links cause you trouble, you probably have fundamental problems with your CiviCRM installation: the widgets just use CiviCRM to provide links.

-= How can I sponsor a new feature? =

-Like most successful open-source projects, this is a collaboration between a number of users' needs.
-If you have an idea for a feature and would like to see it happen, please contact us at https://aghstrategies.com/contact.
-Even if your budget is small, we can often combine several use cases into a unified new feature, splitting the cost among several organizations.

 = What's all this about themes? =